-Married to the former Susan Lynn DeLany for more than three decades, Dr. Scales and his wife are the parents of two daughters and two sons and the grandparents of three grandsons and one granddaughter.
+Married to the former Susan Lynn DeLany for more than three decades, Dr. Scales and his wife are the parents of two daughters and two sons and the grandparents of four grandsons and one granddaughter.

 Nyack College was founded in 1882 in New York City by Dr. A. B. Simpson.
 Student enrollment has reached nearly 3,400 on its New York campuses in Nyack and in Manhattan and at the extension site in San Juan, Puerto Rico.
 Nyack is a Christian liberal arts college and is ranked by U.S. News and World Report as having one of the most diverse student populations in the nation.
 Alliance Theological Seminary (ATS) was founded in 1960 and is the official seminary of The Christian and Missionary Alliance.